karmab/kcli-openshift4/README.md

 - *extra_disk* whether to create a secondary disk (to use with rook, for instance).
 Defaults to `false`
 - *extra\_disks* array of sizes for additional disk.
 - *api_ip* the ip to use for api ip.
 Defaults to `None`, in which case a temporary vm will be launched to gather a free one.
-- *dns_ip* the ip to use for dns ip.
-Defaults to `None`, in which case a temporary vm will be launched to gather a free one.

 ### Deploying